groboclown/precision-shell/README.md

 # fs-shell

-Minimal, non-interactive file manipulation shell
+Minimal file manipulation shell for Linux.

 Sometimes, you just don't need a shell.
 You just need minimal file system operations.

 `fs-shell` offers a [few commands](#what-it-does), and gives you the flexibility to select which ones to compile, which can make the executable smaller and provide extra security by not enabling commands that don't need to be run.

+The tool has two goals - provide just enough commands for what you need to do, and make it small.

 Last build size:

 * Do-nothing build:
-    * glibc: 819,656 bytes
+  * glibc (Ubuntu): 819,656 bytes
+  * glibc (Arch): 778,280 bytes
-    * musl: 22,024 bytes
+  * musl (Alpine): 21,944 bytes
-    * dietlibc: 13,256 bytes
+  * dietlibc (Alpine): 13,256 bytes
 * Minimal build:
   * glibc: 819,656 bytes
+  * glibc (Arch): 778,280 bytes
-    * musl: 22,024 bytes
+  * musl: 21,944 bytes
   * dietlibc: 13,256 bytes
+* Standard buld:
+  * glibc (Ubuntu): 831,944 bytes
+  * glibc (Arch): 782,376 bytes
+  * musl (Alpine): 26,048 bytes
+  * dietlibc (Alpine): 17,424 bytes
 * Full build:
+  * glibc (Ubuntu): 831,944 bytes
-    * glibc: 901,048 bytes
+  * glibc (Arch): 782,376 bytes
-    * musl: 151,168 bytes
+  * musl: 26,048 bytes
-    * dietlibc: 24,192 bytes
+  * dietlibc: 17,424 bytes

-*At some point, a decision should be made whether to keep these separate or just join them into a single executable.*

 *dietlibc [requires](https://www.fefe.de/dietlibc/FAQ.txt) that you either not distribute the compiled executable, or release the executable under GPL v2.*

+These file sizes are *statically compiled*, so they don't have any external dependencies other than the Linux OS.

 ## What It Does